 By rolling them in a circular fashion, most of the chickpea shells will fall off and you can easily remove them.
 Amanda from The Skinny Fork states in her recipe that it’s not necessary to remove the shells so I didn’t work too hard at it, but by using this technique most of them just fell right off.

-In a large mixing bowl, add the chickpeas and top with 2 Tbsp parmesan cheese, 1 tsp dried rosemary, 1 minced garlic clove, 1/8 tsp garlic powder and salt/pepper to taste.
-Mix to coat.
+In a large mixing bowl, add the chickpeas and top with 2 Tbsp grated parmesan cheese, 1 tsp dried rosemary, 1 minced garlic clove, 1/8 tsp garlic powder and salt/pepper to taste.
+Mix to coat fully.